-- Prepare children for changes.
-Changes such as starting preschool can be stressful to young kids.
-Discuss the details of changes with them.
+- Prepare children.
+Discuss the details with them.
 Knowing what to expect will help decrease their fears.

 - Be supportive.
 Answer any questions children might have openly and honestly.
 Provide real-world examples whenever possible.

 - Keep children away from scary situations.
 Horror movies, suspense and thriller TV series and some video games encourage fear.
 Transitions require bravery.